turbot/guardrails-docs/docs/getting-started/getting-started-gcp/create-calculated-exception/index.md

 <p><img alt="snippet-dropdown-open" src="/images/docs/guardrails/getting-started/getting-started-gcp/create-calculated-exception/snippet-dropdown-open.png"/></p>

 Guardrails inserts a GraphQL query for bucket tags in the `Input` pane.
-The result, in the `Output` pane, shows there are no tags on the bucket.
+The result, in the `Output` pane, shows there are no labels on the bucket.

 <p><img alt="snippet-active" src="/images/docs/guardrails/getting-started/getting-started-gcp/create-calculated-exception/snippet-active.png"/></p>